¡Basta Ya!: Sakharov Prize

-Structure

-¡Basta Ya! does not want to displace political parties, or compete against other civic and pacifist groups who share their aims.
-They all command respect and they have other fields of activity or other areas of representation than the initiative itself.
-To preserve as far as possible the open and pluralistic character of this initiative, it has decided to forgo a professional and hierarchical organization. ¡Basta Ya! does not have a board of management; instead, it appoints by common consent, whenever necessary, someone to act as the authorized spokesperson in public.

 Financing

 All the activities of ¡Basta Ya! have been financed by the contributions of private citizens and by the "Miguel Angel Blanco Foundation's" subvention for the September demonstration for the defense of the Constitution and the Statute.
 Some other civic groups such as "The Gregorio Ordoñez Foundation", "White Hands" and "Denon Artean" have also helped the initiative in different ways.
 It now also has at its disposal the 50,000 Euros of the Sakharov Prize.

 End

 ¡Basta Ya! declared that it wishes to be able to dissolve itself as soon as possible because it has become unnecessary.
 That is, because citizens of Spain are no longer running the risk of being assassinated or attacked because of their ideas or identities, and because the Rule of Law worked in a reasonable way, the organization can discontinue itself. ¡Basta Ya! is determined to carry on functioning and calling on all citizens to mobilize whenever it seems necessary.

 In 2007, the organization was dissolved.